-The success of nearly every one of the Playbook's recommendations depends on campaign leadership creating a culture of security vigilance that minimizes weak links.
-That means establishing clear ground rules that are enforced from the top down and are embraced from the bottom up.
+The success of nearly every one of the Playbook's recommendations depends on leadership creating a culture of security vigilance that minimizes weak links across the party and campaign structure.
+That means establishing clear ground rules that are enforced at the national, state and local level from the top down and are embraced from the bottom up.